bw4sz/BrazilDimDiv/README.md

 BrazilDimDiv
 ============

-Comparing trait and phylogenetic dissimilarity among brazilian mammals and environment
+Comparing taxonomic trait and phylogenetic dissimilarity among mammals and environment

+Dimensions of Biodiversity - A colloboration between the Costa and Graham labs.

+Code by Ben Weinstein
+Stony Brook University
+New York, USA